thephantomthief/babelfish_extensions/test/JDBC/README.md

     ```
     mv test/JDBC/output/<your_test_filename>.out test/JDBC/expected
     ```
+5. Re-run the test framework and ensure that the newly added test now passes

 ## Reading the console output and diff

-If all the tests PASS, `TESTS FAILED` will be zero and you will greeted with a `BUILD SUCCESS` message
+If all the tests PASS, `TESTS FAILED` will be zero and you will be greeted with a `BUILD SUCCESS` message
 ```
 ###########################################################################
 TOTAL TESTS:	575